sinastiller/memory-card-game/README.md

 ![alert() loose game](readme-images/alert().loose.png)

-At the end of each game there will be an alert() window including the user'name stating, if the game was won or lost.
+At the end of each game there will be an alert() window including the user's name stating, if the game was won or lost.
 Once the "Ok" button was clicked, the game will restart.

 #### Footer